 At 73 days old, Edie was moved from intensive care to the high dependency unit.
 At just 84 days old Edie underwent an operation to correct the growth of abnormal blood vessels in her eyes.
 Despite a temporary setback, she was well enough to go home with her mum and dad a short time later – a miraculous achievement for a tiny girl that not so long ago was given only the smallest chance of survival.

 Nicola and David are delighted at Edie’s progress and attribute it both to their amazingly resilient daughter and the incredibly skilled and resourceful neonatal team.
 Edie reached her official due date on the 28th of May, at 116 days old!
+She celebrated her actual birthday surrounded by her family and friends.
+Fighting fit and ready to take on the world.

 To find out more about our appeal to raise £1 million for the neonatal unit so that more babies like Edie can go home to their families, visit our Tiny Lives Appeal page here.